pq-yang/PGDiff/README.md

 ## :circus_tent: Applications

+**:rocket: :rocket: If you want to speed up the inference process, you may choose to shorten the number of DDPM denoising steps by specifying a smaller `--timestep_respacing` argument (*e.g.*, `--timestep_respacing ddpm200` for 200 timesteps).
+We recommend at least 100 steps for a decent result.**

 <h3 id="br">Blind Restoration</h3>

 To extract smooth semantics from the input images, download the pretrained restorer from [[Google Drive](https://drive.google.com/file/d/13qG5ScClpmmMNndhsYeWqZx58p1h01EO/view?usp=sharing) | [BaiduPan (pw: pgdf)](https://pan.baidu.com/s/1IkEnPGDJqFcg4dKHGCH9PQ)] to the `models/restorer` folder.
 The pretrained restorer provided here is modified from the $\times$ 1 generator of [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN). *Note that the pretrained restorer can also be flexibly **replaced** with other restoration models by modifying the `create_restorer` function and specifying your own `--restorer_path` accordingly.*